 This article is part of our Popular Features series.

 What’s the difference?

-Tiny URLs function as a regular tracking link with a 302 redirect.
+Tiny URLs function as regular tracking links with a 302 redirect.
 The partner ID and offer ID, along with any additional tracking information, are replaced with a shortened value that refers to the original information.
 Use tiny URLs if you are using targeting features or are passing any additional parameters.

 SEO-friendly links function as if the tracking link is remapped to another URL.
 Unlike tiny URLs, SEO-friendly links use a 301 redirect and browsers will cache the destination URL.
-As a result, the shortened links provide better SEO benefits.
+As a result, shortened links provide better SEO benefits.